Remote lovesickness & limerence support

 Thoughts and emotions can literally make us sick.
 Some of these thoughts are true and other imaginary.
 For example:

-- The idea that you will be alone for the rest of your life
+- The idea that you can't find a new partner and will be alone for the rest of your life

 - The belief (or the facts) that you have been unfairly treated